git5loxosec/METAshell/README.md

 # LATEST UPDATE: Ver.
 Thu/Jan/11/2024 - 16:03 (UTC)
 # THIS PROJECT IS UNDER CONSTANT DEVELOPMENT!
 # METAshell is an innovative tool designed for shell command metadata injection and dynamic one-liner generation.
+# METAshell takes a shell command and an image, video or text file as input.
+It then injects the command into the file using metadata comments.
+After injection, it generates a one-liner execution method for retrieving and executing the injected command from a remote location.

 [![Sponsor](https://img.shields.io/badge/Sponsor-%E2%9D%A4-red)](https://github.com/sponsors/git5loxosec) [![Kali Linux Compatible](https://img.shields.io/badge/Kali%20Linux-Compatible-brightgreen)](https://www.kali.org/)
  ![Language](https://img.shields.io/badge/Language-Bash-green.svg)